Last updated: April 28, 2020

-Knowing if a person has diabetes is crucial.
+Knowing if a person has diabetes is crucial when providing first-aid.
 Often, individuals with diabetes wear or carry an I.D., such as a bracelet, to alert first-aid providers of their condition.
 Also, a person with diabetes may have a readily available sugar source, such as glucose gel or tablets.

-A simple deduction process will almost certainly reveal a correct action plan for first-aid.
+A simple deduction process will almost certainly reveal a corrective action plan for first-aid.
 If the person is conscious ask:

 If someone has eaten and not taken their medication, hyperglycemia is likely the case.

-Someone who has not eaten but took his or her medication may have hypoglycemia.
+Someone who has not eaten but took their medication may have hypoglycemia.

 The prognosis of hypoglycemia depends on the cause, severity, and duration.
 The prognosis is excellent if identified and treated early.
 If left untreated, hypoglycemia leads to seizures or unconsciousness.

-Some people may have a glucagon kit prescribed by their provider for insulin shock.
+Some people may have a glucagon kit prescribed by their provider for hypoglycemic emergencies.
 Glucagon is a hormone that provokes the liver to release stored glucose into the bloodstream when blood glucose levels are too low.
 If glucagon is needed, follow the manufacturer’s instructions.